groaq/cyclistic-case-study/README.md

 # Cyclistic Case Study – Google Data Analytics Capstone

+## Introduction

+**How do you convince someone to buy a service before they even realize they want to?**

+That was the challenge I was faced with when looking at the data for this analysis.
+This case study walks through how I leveraged user data to reveal meaningful insights and trends that lead to smart marketing strategies.

+---

-Hi, and welcome to my capstone project for Google’s Data Analytics Professional Certificate!
+Hi, and welcome to my capstone project for the Google Data Analytics Professional Certificate!

 In this project, I complete a case study which takes me through all phases of the data analysis process.

 Before I go into the details of the process, I’ll lay out the scenario:

 ---